 The local authorities are making an effort to protect the habitat of endangered bird species, but this proves to be a difficult task with all the construction and development that is being done.

-Still, the beauty of the place conquers everyone's hearts and once you come to see with your own eyes the beautiful landscape, you will fall deeply in love with the place.
+The beauty of the place conquers everyone's hearts and once you come to see with your own eyes the beautiful landscape, you will fall deeply in love with the place.

 Maspalomas Beach is a charming destination, and once you get to know it, you will want to come back here again and again.